-SMOKE SHOP: A smoke shop means a retailer dedicated to the sale of smoking products or paraphernalia.
+Smoke Shop: A smoke shop shall be defined as a retailer dedicated to the sale of smoking products and paraphernalia.
 Examples of such products include but are not limited to: Tobacco, cigarettes, cigars, smokeless tobacco (such as dip and chewing tobacco), rolling papers, smoking pipes, bongs, hookahs, e-cigarettes, and vaping devices.

-SMOKING PLACE: A smoking place means any establishment that offers the sale of smoking products for on-site consumption.
+Smoking Place: A smoking place shall be defined as any establishment that offers the sale of smoking products for on-site consumption.
 Examples of such uses include hookah lounges and cigar lounges.